fruity-fkf/dev-templates/README.md

 The sections below list what each template includes.
 In all cases, you're free to add and remove packages as you see fit; the templates are just boilerplate.

+I added onefetch to the ones I use because onefetch is kinda cool :D

 ### [`bun`](./bun/)

 - [bun] 1.1.29